 Microbes on the Move

-Microbes on the Move is an NSF EPSCoR-funded project that connects elementary-aged youth and their families with microbes through museum specimens, creating living microbial displays and exploring microbes in their local environment.
+Microbes on the Move was an NSF EPSCoR-funded project that connected elementary-aged youth and their families with microbes through museum specimens, creating living microbial displays and exploring microbes in their local environment.

-Visitors collect cultural fungi from the surrounding environment and create a display of living art, and build mini-microbial communities (known as Winogradsky columns) using local water and soil.
+Visitors collected cultural fungi from the surrounding environment and created a display of living art, and built mini-microbial communities (known as Winogradsky columns) using local water and soil.

 Pop Up Paleontology

-Pop Up Paleontology is a donor-funded project with the mobile museum specimen displays which introduces families to fossils and the diversity of life over geologic time through specimens and hands-on activities.
-You can learn about it anytime with our Virtual Paleo Pop-Up Mobile Museum page (Adobe Spark).
-View 16 species displays, view illustrations, and try out fun action labels to explore how ancient organisms lived!
+Explore our Virtual Paleo Pop-Up Mobile Museum page (Adobe Spark) online.
+View 16 species displays, view illustrations, and try out fun action labels to explore how ancient organisms lived.
 We also have Paleo Pop Up Mobile Museum accessible alternative text and image descriptions (pdf) available.